djbyrne/RL_Zoo/README.md

 **Evaluation Script**

-- After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines
+- [ ] After training evaluate the performance of an agent over the course of 100 episodes or against a proven baseline such as OpenAI  Baselines

+- [ ] Add plots on baseline environment for all agents

+- [ ] Save model weights

 **Unit Test Key Areas**